-If a purchase order is received by the Transfer Agent (or, if applicable, an Authorized Institution) on a business day by the deadline specified below and payment in federal funds is wired to and received by the Fund by the close of the Federal Reserve wire transfer system (normally, 6:00 p.m.
+If a purchase order is received by the Transfer Agent (or, if applicable, the Authorized Institution) on a business day by the deadline specified below and payment in federal funds is wired to and received by the Fund by the close of the Federal Reserve wire transfer system (normally, 6:00 p.m.
 Eastern Time), then dividends will begin to accrue on the same business day that the wire purchase order is received:

-Fund Deadline for Same Business Day Dividend Accrual Financial Square Government 5:00 p.m.
+Fund Deadline for Same Business Day Dividend Accrual Financial Square Federal Instruments Financial Square Treasury Instruments Financial Square Treasury Solutions 3:00 p.m.
+Eastern Time ■ Financial Square Government ■ Financial Square Treasury Obligations 5:00 p.m.
 Eastern Time